jjidt/csv_importer/readme.md

 -cd to project directory

-	'npm install'
+	npm install
-	'gem install sass'
+	gem install sass

 -to run a watcher that will live-compile your Sass files as changes happen

-	'grunt'
+	grunt

 -to manually compile Sass files

-	'grunt sass'
+	grunt sass

 -to lint your javascript

-	'grunt jshint'
+	grunt jshint

 -start server: default port is 3000

-	'npm start'
+	npm start

 ## Testing

-	'npm test'
+	npm test

 ## Proposed Features

 - open up back-end as RESTful api
 - use client-side MVC framework to directly edit album fields and sync records with server
 - allow sorting by any field directly on client-side
 - improve album-parse module to handle album titles containing commas
 - on form submit, navigate to page to fill in invalid information for unsaved albums
 - pre-save hook to grab url for album artwork

 ## Authors